6 Tips for Creating Error-Free Packaging

 There are many different components involved when creating packaging, from the copy to the graphics, barcodes, and Braille.
 To help ensure that you create error-free packaging and reduce the risk of dealing with a product recall, it’s always helpful to implement some best practices to follow.

-Create a check to make sure that you always have the most up to date PDF
+Always check to make sure you have the most up to date PDF

 Most times when approving packaging, the PDF can go through many revisions before getting approved.
 Files can also be stored across different network shares or even on someone’s local computer.
 It’s key to always ensure you know where to find the most up to date PDF.
 By doing so, you will avoid sending the wrong PDF to print!

 It’s common for graphic artists to put placeholders for barcodes to show where the final barcodes will be positioned on the final packaging.
 You may notice the FPO symbol on top of a barcode which stands for “For Position Only.”
 We’ve seen this get missed when the print runs, meaning the correct barcode won’t appear.
 It’s recommended to check barcodes on your proofs, which can be done with software for checking barcodes or printing out the proofs and using a hand held verifier.

 It’s easy enough to give a quick glance over and tell your printer to go ahead with the job, but you really have to spend enough time to make sure there are no mistakes.
 Make sure that either you or the customer service representative does a proofread to check for things like spelling, color, barcodes and other content on the proof.
 One way to do this type of check is to do a line by line visual compare.

 Do you know what versions of Adobe Illustrator your suppliers are using?
 Chances are they are all using different versions.
 A different version of software equals different functionality and feature sets.
 Ensuring everyone is on the same version means everyone is talking the same language and you have repeatable results.
 You also know there won’t be any unintended changes due to the software you’re using.

 Checking for the right products in a job